pedrior/result-extensions/README.md

 # Result Extensions

 A extremely simple library that provides a discriminated union type enhanced with fluent extensions for .NET.
+This project is completely based on [Amichai Mantinband's ErrorOr](https://github.com/amantinband/error-or).

 ## Introduction